 So, before you attempt to deal with this yourself, using a hair-dryer and a new coat of paint; read on.

 As well as bacteria, trapped moisture can provide a perfect environment for mould to grow.
 This can cause respiratory irritation through air-borne spores or from the dead mould remains inhaled as dust.
-Some people are can have allergenic response to the presence of mould.
+Some people are can have an allergenic response to the presence of mould.
 These might manifest themselves as sneezing, a runny nose, skin rashes or blood-shot eyes.
 There is also a possibility that the spores could induce an asthma attack.
 Thus, it is imperative that trapped moisture is located and dealt with quickly and professionally.
 However, finding it can be a challenge as it may have been hidden behind wallpaper or plasterboard.
 Moreover, premature drying of materials containing mould can cause a sudden heavy release of mould spores.

 For these reasons, the safest option is to engage specialists to locate trapped moisture, plan a drying regime, and finally decontaminate and sanitise the site.
 They will ascertain the structure and materials within the affected part of a building and where a leak or moisture is trapped.
 Sometimes, this may mean removing parts of the floor, wall or ceiling.
-Once the location and severity is known, then a drying plan can be put into place involving air moving fans, dehumidifiers, and pipework fed into walls and floors to create a flow of very dry warm air.
+Once the location and severity are known, then a drying plan can be put into place involving air moving fans, dehumidifiers, and pipework fed into walls and floors to create a flow of very dry warm air.

 It may be necessary to remove air-borne spores by filtering the air using a High Efficiency Particulate Air Filtration System (HEPA).
 Carpets may need to be thoroughly cleaned and vacuumed too.
-In some situations, a chemical fog is introduced into the building to denature remaining spores.
+In some situations, a chemical fog is introduced into the building to denature the remaining spores.

 Richfords technicians are qualified to deal with these situations and to put your building back to a dry and healthy state.
-However, they are not trained doctors.
+However, they are not trained, doctors.
 Thus, it is essential that anyone who is concerned about their health seek appropriate medical advice.